eric-newcomer/cpe101notes/README.md

-# CPE 101: Fundamentals of Computer Science
+# cpe101notes
-## This repo will contain notes from the class
+## This repo will contain notes from the Fundamentals of Computer Science course at Cal Poly.
-### I'm mostly doing this so I can learn/practice markdown
+### I'm mostly doing this so I can learn/practice markdown.